Mik-TF/mik-tf.github.io/src/download/download.md

 You can download the ThreeFold books directly into PDF format with an interactive table of contents.

-Enjoy the ThreeFold knowledge-base books offline and use these books are future reference for your own projects.
+Enjoy the ThreeFold knowledge-base books offline and use these books as future reference for your own projects.